-Construction of a 2-lane road connection with trail Hale Avenue/ Sunnyside Avenue from Main/Hale Avenue intersection south to DeWitt Lane and Spring Avenue.
+Construction of a 2-lane road connection with trail Hale Avenue/ Sunnyside Avenue from Edmondson Avenue to W. Main Avenue.
 This proposal is one of the 20 candidate projects identified under 2016 Measure B County Expressways Program to relieve congestion, improve safety, and increase the effectiveness of the expressway system in the county.
 The proposal was also included in the Expressway Plan 2040 completed in 2017 by the County of Santa Clara Roads and Airports Department.

-Community Need Improvement of local
+Community Need Improvement of local roads and streets.